gajis/alx-system_engineering-devops/0x00-shell_basics/README.md

 15 Script that moves all files beginning with uppercase letter 101 Script that deletes all files in the current working directory 102 Script that creates directories
+103 command that list all the files and directories of the current directory